Harlem Berry: High school career

 During high school, Berry played both running back and free safety.
 Following his junior season where he ran for 2,080 yards and 37 touchdowns, he was named Allstate Sugar Bowl's Outstanding Male Amateur Athlete of the Year.
 On January 3, 2024, Berry committed to LSU.

 Over the course of his senior season he rushed for 2,178 yards and 41 touchdowns and recorded 25 tackles, 3 forced fumbles, and blocked a field goal.
 Berry ran for more than 100 yards in all 12 games and averaged 12.8 yards per carry.
-In a humbling move, Berry credited his offensive line for his outstanding season.

 Over the course of his high school career, Berry was a three-time First Team All-State selection and was selected as the 2024-25 Louisiana Gatorade Football Player of the Year.
 He was the first running back to win the award since Leonard Fournette.

 Berry concluded his prep football career with 8,571 rushing yards and 142 touchdowns.

 On National Early Signing Day, Berry officially signed to play college football for the LSU Tigers.